Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Fertility & Soil Field Management

 Figure 4.
 Yellow row of soybeans in the centre of the photo with poor nodulation due to issues with granular inoculant application.

 Rhizobium bacteria infect root hairs where the inoculant is placed.
-The roots need to come in contact with the rhizobia, so placing the inoculant too far from the emerging roots can slow the development of nodules and the start of nitrogen-fixation.
+The roots need to come into contact with the rhizobia; therefore, putting the inoculant too far from the emerging roots can slow the development of nodules and the initiation of nitrogen fixation.
 As a result, seed row placement of granular inoculants is generally recommended.

-Sideband placement, approximately one inch below and one inch to the side of the seed, may be effective.
-However, not all manufacturers recommend sideband placement, and high fertilizer rates in the same band may cause injury to the bacteria.
+Sideband placement, approximately one inch below and one inch to the side of the seed may be effective.
+However, not all manufacturers recommend sideband placement, and high fertilizer rates in the same band may harm the bacteria.
 Contact the manufacturer for recommendations specific to sidebanding inoculants.

-Placement in a mid-row banding is not a good option as late infection and nodulation could result in late nitrogen-fixation, especially under dry conditions.
+Placement in a mid-row banding is not a suitable option, as late infection and nodulation could result in delayed nitrogen fixation, especially under dry conditions.

-Rhizobia tend to form nodules close to where the bacteria are placed, so seed-placed inoculants lead to a greater portion of nodules forming close to the crown area on the main tap root and lateral roots close to the inoculant placement.
-Soil-applied granular inoculants tend to form nodules on lateral roots, closer to where the granules were delivered in or near the seed row.
+Rhizobia tend to form nodules close to where the bacteria are placed, so seed-placed inoculants lead to a more significant portion of nodules forming close to the crown area on the main tap root and lateral roots close to the inoculant placement.
+Soil-applied granular inoculants tend to form nodules on lateral roots closer to where the granules were delivered in or near the seed row.

 Other Microorganisms & Additives

-In addition to Rhizobium bacteria, some inoculants contain additional organisms and compounds that may aid in the nitrogen-fixing process or have other benefits for the crop (Table 2).
+In addition to Rhizobium bacteria, some inoculants contain supplementary organisms and compounds that may enhance the nitrogen-fixing process or provide other benefits to the crop (Table 2).

-Plant growth promoting rhizobacteria (PGPRs) grow in the root zone (rhizosphere) and can stimulate plant growth through various mechanisms including increased availability, mobility, and uptake of nutrients by the plant.
-PGPRs include bacterial species Pseudomonas, Azotobacter, Enterobacter, Alcaligenes, Arthrobacter, Azospirilium, Klebsiella, Burkholderia, Bacillus, and Serratia.
+Plant growth-promoting rhizobacteria (PGPRs) grow in the root zone (rhizosphere) and can stimulate plant growth through various mechanisms, including increased availability, mobility, and uptake of nutrients by the plant.
+PGPRs include bacterial species such as Pseudomonas, Azotobacter, Enterobacter, Alcaligenes, Arthrobacter, Azospirilum, Klebsiella, Burkholderia, Bacillus, and Serratia.
 Some Rhizobium inoculant products are also packaged with PGPRs.

-Fixing nitrogen is a process requiring a lot of energy from the plant.
+Fixing nitrogen is a process that requires a significant amount of energy from the plant.
 This energy comes from photosynthesis and is transferred in the root zone through a coenzyme called adenosine triphosphate (ATP).

-Phosphorus is one of the main components of this coenzyme and therefore proper phosphorus uptake is crucial to provide the energy needed to fix nitrogen.
+Phosphorus is a key component of this coenzyme, and therefore, proper phosphorus uptake is crucial for providing the energy needed to fix nitrogen.
 Some microorganisms are known to have a positive impact on phosphorus uptake.
-Penicillium bilaiae, for example, is a fungus that produces organic acid that break the link between phosphorus and calcium in high pH soils.
-Other bacteria like Bacillus velezensis are also able to produce these organic acids but also synthesize enzymes that can mineralize organic phosphorus for easy uptake by the plant that would normally not be available.
+Penicillium bilaiae, for example, is a fungus that produces organic acid that breaks the link between phosphorus and calcium in high-pH soils—other bacteria.

 Arbuscular mycorrhizal fungi (MF) are another group of organisms that form symbiotic relationships with plants such as pulses.
-They grow on plant roots and spread into the root tissue to provide a network that helps the roots access more nutrients and water through acting as extensions of the root systems.
-Healthier plants have improve stress resistance and ability to tolerate presence of some pathogens.
-MF are present in the soil but there are also products that can be seed applied to increase their presence such as those containing the fungus Rhizophagus irregularis (previously known as Glomus intraradices).
+They grow on plant roots and spread into the root tissue to provide a network that helps the roots access more nutrients and water, acting as extensions of the root system.
+Healthier plants have improved stress resistance and the ability to tolerate the presence of some pathogens.
+MF are present in the soil, but there are also products that can be seed applied to increase their presence, such as those containing the fungus Rhizophagus irregularis (previously known as Glomus intraradices).

 Lipo-chitin oligosaccharides (LCOs) are another type of additive found in select products.
 The nodulation process starts with the pulse root secreting flavonoids, which are sensed by the rhizobia.
-In response, the rhizobia produce their own signal (Nod factor) back to the plant, and the plant responds by allowing the root hair to be infected by the rhizobia.
-These Nod factors are often called LCOs, and can be included in some inoculants.
+In response, the rhizobia produces its signal, known as the Nod factor, which is returned to the plant.
+The plant then responds by allowing the root hairs to be infected by the rhizobia.
+These Nod factors are often referred to as LCOs and can be included in some inoculants.

 Biological products and additives can be confusing in terms of the registration process and label claims.
 Inoculants sold in Canada are registered under The Fertilizers Act administered by the Canadian Food Inspection Agency.
 Many of the additives are also registered through this same process.
-For additives or biologicals with fungicidal activity or pest control label claims they are registered through The Pest Control Act administered by the Pest Management Regulatory Agency.
+For additives or biologicals with fungicidal activity or pest control label claims, they are registered under the Pest Control Act, administered by the Pest Management Regulatory Agency.

-Limited independent research has been conducted on some of these organisms or compounds, and pulse growers are advised to leave check strips when using products with these additional additives to assess their value.
+Limited independent research has been conducted on some of these organisms or compounds.
+Pulse growers are advised to leave check strips when using products with these additional additives to assess their value.

 Seed Treatment Compatibility